Reine Minoru: 2017: three-year-old season

 On her first run of 2017 Reine Minoru started at odds of 3.6/1 for the Grade 3 Daily Hai Queen Cup at Tokyo on 11 February and came home fourth of the sixteen runners behind Admire Mayabi, Aerolithe and Flawless Magic.
 On 12 March she was made odds-on favourite for the Grade 2 Fillies' Revue at Hanshin but was beat a neck into second place by Karakurenai.
+On that race, Hamanaka was handed an 8 day suspension as a result of the horse blocking Jeune Ecole and other horses during the race.

 In the 77th edition of the Oka Sho over 1600 metres at Hanshin on 9 April Reine Mionoru was partnered by Kenichi Ikezoe and started a 39.8/1 outsider in a seventeen-runner field.
 Soul Stirring started favourite while the other contenders included Admire Mayabi, Lys Gracieux, Mi Suerte (Fantasy Stakes), Aerolithe, Karakurenai, Rising Reason (Fairy Stakes), Jeune Ecole (Daily Hai Nisai Stakes) and Deirdre.
 Reine Minoru started fast before settling in fourth as the outsider Kawakita Enka set the pace and opened up a long lead.
 She made a forward move entering the straight, took the lead just inside the last 200 metres and held off several late challengers in the closing stages to win by half a length and a neck from Lys Gracieux and Soul Stirring.
 After the race Ikezoe said "I felt that she was a talented filly and had a good chance to win the Oka Sho when I rode her for the first time in training.
 I was more confident today as she felt really good in the post parade, and once she broke smoothly out of the gate, I just concentrated on keeping her stride in good rhythm.
 I was careful not to let her go too early in the straight and once we hit the front, it felt like forever up to the finish line as the horses came chasing behind us, but she really held on well".
 Her assistant trainer Hitoshi Nakai later commented "The ground was pretty shifty and she couldn't get traction in a number of places.
 It was a tough race but she ran solidly until the end...
 She was in tiptop shape and was the most tense she's ever been.
 She was tired after that...".